IWH European Real Estate Index (EREI)

 Data Access

 Please complete the application form with your personal data and a detailed research proposal, which documents your research interest.
-Based on this information we will conclude a user contract.
+Based on this information we will issue a usage agreement.
 Please note our terms of use.

 Publications